erlang/erlide_eclipse/plugins/org.erlide.help/articles/eclipse/developer/340_Submitting-patches.md

 logically related commits (for example the implementation of a single feature), not a mixed bag of random changes.

-If your change is depending on some other fix or feature that is not in `master` yet, you may start from `next`, but be aware that there is a small risk that the branch will be rebased.

 Committing the patch
 --------------------